ashcode12/password-manager/docs/Versions/Version2.1.x/README.md

 2. Focus on integrating the password generator into the UI.
 (Version 2.1.2)
 3. Work incrementally, testing each change thoroughly before moving on.
 (Version 2.1.3)
 4. Document all updates after the changes are successfully implemented.
 (Version 2.1.4)

+---

+*Screenshot is not included for privacy reasons (Datenschutz).
+The screenshot refers to an image of the layout of the 1Password desktop application.